-Speaking of the Salish I am sorry to say that we had to leave before the celebrations began for their signing of the Covenant, and their coming adoption.
+Speaking of the Salish I am sorry to say that we had to leave before the celebrations began for their signing of the Covenant and their coming adoption.
 Their representative was large enough I thought she would give birth right there at the signing, but luckily she held through.
-The baby will come soon though, and with it their official period of commingling will began.
+The baby will come soon though, and with it, their official period of commingling will begin.
 They have signed and soon the First Generation Concords will begin, it is an exciting time, and recording it will make me an ancestor to remember.

 Mother Tapeesa put me in charge of the children and it was exciting to explain to them the Covenant.
-To explain that the Salish would become one with the Matriarchy on a trail bases from the birth of that child to its death.
-They did not understand fully why the trial would end with that individual life, or the other First Generation Concord’s rules.
+To explain that the Salish would become one with the Matriarchy on a trial base from the birth of that child to its death.
+They did not understand fully why the trial would end with that individual life or the First Generation Concord’s rules.
 Why the Salish might wish to leave our great nation, or why we might not want them after a generation.
-Why there would be a choice at all to separate once we had joined as a family.

 But once I explained to them that the Matriarch holds no children against their will, and this generation would give us time to see if the commingling would be healthy for both nations I think they got it.

-The Sakha are a beautiful people we came during their preparations to move from their balagan (winter housing) to the more conical urasa (summer housing).
+The Sakha are indisputably a beautiful people.
+We came during their preparations to move from their balagan (winter housing) to the more conical urasa (summer housing).
 The summer houses remind me of bark and pole versions of the teepees of the some of the southern nations.
 I was excited to try these summer homes, but sadly we will leave before the moves are complete.
-The balagan are comfortable though, and communal as any real civilized people would live.
+The balagan are comfortable though and communal as any real civilized people would live.

 I know, I know, I can hear you now Father telling me not to speak outwardly of my judgment of some cultures and their primitive ways.
 I breach that tenant of the Matriarch you hold most dear, “everyone has their own way, and we must live only ours.”
 But really Father you know I am right.
 Some civilizations are just primitive.
-Neither of us wishes to live amongst the Europeans and their blood cults, or their refusal to bath.
+Neither of us wishes to live amongst the Europeans and their blood cults, or their refusal to bathe.
 It is refreshing to visit the very South of our nation and find they practice as we do.
-Surely it was a great day when they joined us as part of the Covenant.

-I can hear you even now chidding me about Lars and his family that has served us so well.
-He and his kin so pale and unsightly have taken to civilization beautifully, and we should accept that all can.
-But surely he and his ilk are the exception Father.
+I can hear you even now chiding me about Lars and his family that has served us so well.
+He and his kin, so pale, have taken to civilization beautifully, and we should accept that all can.
+But surely he and his ilk are the exceptions Father.
 Not all of the Europeans are offered a place amongst the Matriarchy and surely that is for a reason.
 I speak plainly only because it is you.
-In public I live as you taught me.
+In public, I live as you taught me.
 Giving no judgment.
 I will not shame you Father, nor will I shame my Mothers.

 I have said enough, please do not be irate with me, I am the daughter you created.
 I suppose I could rewrite this without my musings, but as you raised me to be I can be only honest with you, and I cannot stomach hiding anything from you Father.
-I will write more soon, though I fear from this point forward my letters may take longer to reach you because we leave the Nation and enter new territory.
-I will bring the Mongols to the Covenant, and your Mother’s names will be known as the families that brought both the Salish and the Mongols to the Covenant.
+I will write more soon, though I fear from this point forward my letters may take longer to reach you because soon we leave the Nation and enter new territory.
+I will bring the Mongols to the Covenant so that you and your Mother’s names will be known as the families that brought both the Salish and the Mongols to the Family.

 I write a separate letter to Mother Meriwa, but if it does not make the same journey please give her my love and tell her the pride I bring to the family.